Dugout expansion and rehabilitation in the village of Sinsina, Ghana

 Supported by our local

 The renovation works took place over several months, resulting in a deeper dugout three times its original size!
-Vertiva grass has also been planted around the dugout to reduce evaporation during the dry season.
+Vertiva grass & trees have also been planted around the dugout to reduce evaporation during the dry season.

 In Ghana our work supports a number of different Sustainable Development Goals.